 Though our life together centers around our weekly celebration of the Holy Eucharist, there are other times and reasons to gather to worship.
 We mark the seasons of the Church year: Advent, Christmas, Epiphany, Lent, Easter, and Pentecost, with changes in our liturgy, which sometimes includes adding special services.
 These are published on our calendar and information is included in our weekly newsletter.

-Christmas: Christmas Eve we have two services at 5:00 pm and 10:00 pm.
+Christmas Eve we have two services at 5:00 pm and 10:00 pm.
 The early “Family Service” is designed for children of all ages.
 Both services include special music, with the early service featuring the Children’s and Senior Choirs.
 The later service is designated the “Festival Eucharist,” featuring our Senior Choir and guest musicians.
 Christmas Day we celebrate a spoken Eucharist at 10:00 am.

 We enter into Lent with the Imposition of Ashes at noon and at 7:00 pm.
 We also take part in the nation-wide Ashes to Go ministry, bringing ashes and prayers to the Millburn Train Station from 6:00 to 8:45 am.
 We move into Holy Week with a special Palm Sunday service.
 We gather at 7:00 pm on Maundy Thursday for Eucharist and Foot Washing (an ancient tradition), followed by the Stripping of the Altar and a Vigil.
 On Good Friday, we gather at noon and then again at 8:00 pm for “The Proper Liturgy for Good Friday,” a solemn prayer service.
 We joyfully celebrate the Resurrection with a Festival Eucharist on Easter Sunday.

 There also are times when the realities of our lives or the goings on in the world call us to gather together for prayer or worship.
 As with our seasonal services, these are published on our calendar and information is included in our weekly newsletter.